 Benzodiazepines are a medication prescribed for a wide range of medical conditions, including anxiety, insomnia, seizures, muscle relaxation, and even alcohol withdrawal.
 While Benzodiazepines can be a helpful tool in treating these conditions, they are also dangerous and highly addictive.
-If you are suspecting that you or someone you love might be addicted to Benzodiazepines, keep reading for all the symptoms of dangerous prescription drug abuse so that you can get help before it is too late.
+If you are suspecting that you or someone you love might be addicted to Benzodiazepines, it’s important to learn about all the symptoms of dangerous prescription drug abuse so that you can get benzo addiction treatment before it’s too late.

 Prescription Pill Abuse Fast Facts

 Benzodiazepines are also known by their drug names, such as:

 Since Benzodiazepines are sedative, common side effects are:

 - Every day in the U.S., 2,500 youth (12 to 17) abuse a prescription pain reliever for the first time.

 - Prescription drug abuse, while most prevalent in the U.S., is a problem in many areas around the world including Europe, Southern Africa, and South Asia.
 In the U.S. alone, more than 15 million people abuse prescription drugs, more than the combined number who reported abusing cocaine, hallucinogens, inhalants, and heroin.